Quantum computing from a mathematical perspective: a description of the quantum circuit model: Quantum Bits and Quantum Entanglement

 \paragraph{Remark:} Quantum entanglement was first observed in nature in 1935, and in early days it was known as the Einstein–Podolsky–Rosen paradox.
-It was first studied by German-born theoretical physicist Albert Einstein (1879 -- 1955) and his colleagues Boris Podolsky (1896 -- 1966) and Nathan Rosen (1909 -- 1995) \cite{einstein1935can}, and later by Austrian physicist Erwin Schrödinger (1887 -- 1961) \cite{schrodinger1935discussion}.
+It was first studied by Albert Einstein and his colleagues Boris Podolsky and Nathan Rosen \cite{einstein1935can}, and later by Erwin Schrödinger \cite{schrodinger1935discussion}.
 The role and importance of quantum entanglement in quantum algorithms operating on pure states and in quantum computational speed-up was extensively discussed by Richard Jozsa and Noah Linden in \cite{jozsa2003role}.

 In particular, it is shown in the above reference that a quantum computer which does not take advantage of the quantum entanglement is not too far apart from a classical computer.
-In fact, the most interesting result that links quantum entanglement and quantum computing performance over classical computation is the following:
+In fact, the most interesting result that links quantum entanglement and quantum computing performance over classical computation is the following, which can be found in \cite{gottesman1998heisenberg}:

-\begin{thm} {\em \textbf{(Gottesman–Knill)}} A quantum algorithm that starts in a computational basis state and does not feature quantum entanglement can be simulated in polynomial time by a probabilistic classical computer {\em \cite{gottesman1998heisenberg}}. \end{thm}
+\begin{thm} {\em \textbf{(Gottesman–Knill)}} A quantum algorithm that starts in a computational basis state and does not feature quantum entanglement can be simulated in polynomial time by a probabilistic classical computer. \end{thm}

 Therefore, it is precisely quantum entanglement what might give quantum computing a head start, compared to classical computing.
 One of the many challenges on the hardware side is precisely to create a stable enough environment for entanglement, which is a very delicate and fragile phenomenon.